arineng/jcrvalidator/README.md

 ## Background

 JSON Content Rules (JCR) is a language for specifying and testing the interchange of data in JSON format used by computer protocols and processes.
-The syntax of JCR is not JSON but is "JSON-like", possessing the conciseness and utility that has made JSON popular.
+The syntax of JCR is a superset of JSON possessing the conciseness and utility that has made JSON popular.
 It was created by the American Registry for Internet Numbers (ARIN) in an effort to better describe the JSON structures in protocols such as RDAP.

 ### A First Example: Specifying Content